sdietmar/timetrackercalendar/README.md

 chatGPT to the rescue!
-Let us play and see what it can do. took me 10 minutes to ask for code step by step. (dry run, i did not dare to actually try it just yet.) conversation is available here: *chatPGT_conversation.md* ChatGPT Queries also available via GIT commit history.
+Let us play and see what it can do. took me 10 minutes to ask for code step by step. (dry run, i did not dare to actually try it just yet.) conversation is available here: *chatPGT_conversation.md*

 ## authentication
-the chatGPT generated authentication part is wrong and not working. running tutorial from https://learn.microsoft.com/en-us/graph/tutorials/python and https://developer.microsoft.com/en-us/graph/quick-start?state=option-python .
-Provides a nice setup of the azure project... but the code example is complex and i can not get to the deviceId to post to the user (only on command line).
+the chatGPT generated authentication part is wrong and not working. running tutorial from https://learn.microsoft.com/en-us/graph/tutorials/python and https://developer.microsoft.com/en-us/graph/quick-start?state=option-python provides a nice setup of the azure project... but the code example is complex and i can not get to the deviceId to post to the user (only on command line).

 this example was not working - but after i set up the azure project via the quickstart, it seems to work. https://learndataanalysis.org/source-code-create-and-delete-outlook-calendar-events-using-microsoft-graph-api-in-python/